frontier-sh/laravel-mermaid-demo/README.md

 ## About the Laravel Mermaid package demo

-This repository is dedicated to demonstrating the capabilities of the [Laravel Mermaid package](https://github.com/icehouse-ventures/laravel-chartjs), a package that allows you to easily generate Mermaid diagrams in your Laravel applications.
+This repository is dedicated to demonstrating the capabilities of the [Laravel Mermaid package](https://github.com/icehouse-ventures/laravel-mermaid), a package that allows you to easily generate Mermaid diagrams in your Laravel applications.
 Diagram types include flowcharts, user journeys, entity relationship diagrams and mind maps.

 ## Quick start with Docker

-To run the examples locally via Docker (if you're on MacOS, [use Orbstack](https://orbstack.dev/) to solve file system performance woes!), first build the services:
+To run the examples locally via Docker, first build the services:

 ```
 docker-compose build